caktus/guidebook/source/branching.rst

 feature branch instead of ``develop``, if you are comfortable with the parent branch and have a reason to branch from it.
 However, all feature branches must eventually merge back into ``develop`` or deleted.

-If the feature branch addresses a single issue, and is the only branch to address that issue, you can name the branch with the issue number as a mental cue.
+It's recommended practice to prefix the branch name with the issue number which it addresses.
 For example:

     git checkout -b 42-my-new-feature develop